 If you’re building from scratch, one 20,000mAh power bank (€25 to €50) is enough for a single trip.
 The solar panel is worth adding if your route has consistent sun exposure, but it’s not essential for a first go.

-UV exposure increases roughly 10 to 12% per 1,000 metres of elevation.
-Crossing passes above 2,000 metres in the Pyrenees means significantly more UV than at sea level, including on overcast days.
-The ISDIN Invisible Stick SPF 50 at €16.99 is in stick format, which doesn’t leak in a pack, reapplies cleanly, and survives being sat on.
-This is not optional at altitude in my opinion.
+UV exposure increases roughly 10 to 12% per 1,000 metres of elevation, so crossing 2,000m+ passes in the Pyrenees means significantly more UV than at sea level, even on overcast days.
+I use the ISDIN Invisible Stick SPF 50 at €16.99 – stick format doesn’t leak in a pack and reapplies cleanly on the move – plus long sleeves and a hat, since sunscreen builds up on skin without a proper shower for days.

-Simond was founded in Chamonix in 1860, has been part of Decathlon since 2008, and still designs and tests gear at the foot of Mont Blanc.
+Simond is the clearest example.
+It was founded in Chamonix in 1860, has been part of Decathlon since 2008, and still designs and tests gear at the foot of Mont Blanc.
 Edmund Hillary used a Simond ice axe on the first Everest summit in 1953.
-The accessible prices exist because Decathlon sells directly.
-You’re not paying for a label, which is different from saying the gear is cheap.
+The accessible prices exist because Decathlon sells directly and skips the markup that goes on brand marketing and retail margin – you’re not paying for a label, which is different from saying the gear is a compromise.

-What you do pay for with brands like Arc’teryx, Black Diamond, or Osprey is partly genuine performance at the extreme end of the spectrum, and partly the name.
-For summer mountain routes in the Pyrenees, Alps, or Cantabrians, Simond is more than enough.
+What you pay for with brands like Arc’teryx, Black Diamond, or Osprey is partly genuine performance at the extreme end, and partly the name.
+For summer mountain routes in the Pyrenees, Alps, or Cantabrians, Decathlon’s in-house brands are more than enough.

 Budget vs what we paid vs mid-range alternatives, per category.